DhruvJ22/DhruvJ22.github.io/_pages/experiences.md

 ## _[Dhruva Space](https://www.dhruvaspace.com/), India (Summer 2020)_
 <hr style="border:1px solid grey">

 **Description**: The 3-month long internship was geared towards programming an attitude dynamics and controls simulator in Python to simulate the attitude of CubeSat with passive magnetic attitude control (PMAC) and the dynamics coupled with orbital perturbations.
 The goal was to assist the hardware team to size the PMAC hardware based on the results of simulated scenarios.
-In addition, the code had to be designed in a modular fashion to enable the easy addition of sensor models and determination schemes, such as the Unscented Kalman Filter.
+In addition, the code had to be designed in a modular fashion to enable the easy addition of sensor models and orbit determination schemes, such as the Unscented Kalman Filter.
 The analysis from the simulator was used to instruct the choice of the attitude control hardware used for Thybolt CubeSats launched in 2022.

 **Learnings**: I gained experience with designing and coding a simulator from the ground up using Object Oriented Programming and stakeholder (hardware team) requirements with minimal supervision.
 In addition, I honed my dynamics modeling skills by simulating the Earth’s magnetic field and Hysteresis rod torque.
 A unique thing I learned was how to compartmentalize sensitive information to be able to share only selective information with another intern, who worked on developing sensor models to be added to the simulator.